 - The Sunset Warrior by Eric Van Lustbader

-- Magical realism crosses over low fantasy.
-The plot follows a location setting in the real world with magical elements included, showcasing ordinary people comfortable with an extraordinary life.
+Magical realism crosses over low fantasy.
+The plot follows a location setting in the real world with magic integrated into the modern society, showcasing ordinary people comfortable with an extraordinary life.

 Examples of Magical realism-

 - The House of the Spirits by Isabel Allende

 - Get in Trouble by Kelly Link

 - Kafka on the Shore by Haruki Murakami